The

 SQL

-Mode: SQL Mode
+Mode:

-than they do in PlayList File Mode.
-The SQL HTML Report can be customized by
+Mode.
+The SQL HTML Report can be customized by the user.
+SQL UDMs are driven by

-the user.
-SQL UDMs are driven by SQL Expressions, meaning that OR Conditionals
+SQL Expressions, meaning that OR Conditionals and mathematical operations can

-and mathematical operations can be written into UDM Definitions (meaning that
+be written into UDM Definitions (meaning that you can create more robust UDMs

-you can create more robust UDMs in SQL Mode than you can in PlayList File
+in SQL Mode than you can in PlayList File Mode.)

-File Mode: The
+PlayList File Mode: The primary

-be added to your UDM definitions through the use of visual elements in the UDM
+added to your UDM definitions through the use of visual elements in the UDM

 Wizard such as drop downs, buttons, checkboxes, and textboxes.
 Finally, the

-entire JCapper factor set is available for use in PlayList File Mode (whereas
+entire JCapper factor set is available for use in PlayList

-some factors are not available in SQL Mode.)
+File Mode (whereas some factors are not available in SQL Mode.)

 Considerations

-for switching back and forth between SQL and PlayList File Mode
+for switching back and forth between SQL and PlayList

-Races Routines: When
+Calc Races Routines: When you click the

-you click the Calc Races button, the type of Calc Races routine that is run
+Calc Races button, the type of Calc

-will be either SQL Mode or PlayList File Mode depending on the persisted
+Races routine that is run will be either SQL Mode or PlayList

-setting.
-When you run a SQL Calc Races, a SQL HTML Report is generated and the
+File Mode depending on the persisted setting.
+When you run a SQL Calc Races, a SQL HTML Report is generated and the only

-Calc Races, a PlayList File Mode HTML Report is generated and the only UDMs
+File Mode HTML Report is generated and the only UDMs that “fire” are PlayList File Mode UDMs.

 Build